CONSUMER ALERT: AG Carr, Commissioner King Warn Georgians of Potential Fraud Following Recent Tornadoes

 It is fairly easy for a scammer to set up a realistic-looking website, copy a logo, or create a name that sounds very close to that of a well-known charity.
 Consumers should also be careful when responding to ads or posts they see on social media or crowdfunding sites, as these are not always legitimate – even if they have been shared or liked by your friends.
-It is very important to take your time to review an organization thoroughly before you give someone your money.
+It is very important to take your time to review an organization thoroughly before you donate your money.

-The Attorney General’s Consumer Protection Division has put together the following tips to help Georgians avoid charity fraud:
+Below are tips to help Georgians avoid charity fraud: